ImageNet-Patch: A Dataset for Benchmarking Machine Learning Robustness against Adversarial Patches: Introduction

 \section{Introduction}

 Understanding the security of machine-learning models is of paramount importance nowadays, as these algorithms are used in a large variety of settings, including security-related and mission-critical applications, to extract actionable knowledge from vast amounts of data.
-Nevertheless, such data-driven algorithms are not robust against attacks, as malicious attackers can easily alter the behavior of state-of-the-art models by carefully manipulating their input data~\cite{biggio13-ecml,szegedy14-iclr,carlini17-sp,madry18-iclr}.
+Nevertheless, such data-driven algorithms are not robust against adversarial perturbations of the input data~\cite{biggio13-ecml,szegedy14-iclr,carlini17-sp,madry18-iclr}.
 In particular, attackers can hinder the performance of classification algorithms by means of \textit{adversarial patches}~\cite{brown2017adversarial}, i.e., contiguous chunks of pixels which can be applied to any input image to cause the target model to output an attacker-chosen class.
 When embedded into input images, adversarial patches produce out-of-distribution samples.
 The reason is that the injected patch induces a spurious correlation with the target label, which is likely to shift the input sample off the manifold of natural images.
-Adversarial patches can be printed as stickers and physically placed on real objects, like stop signs that are then recognized as speed limits~\cite{eykholt2018robust}, and accessories that camouflage the identity of a person, hiding their real identity~\cite{sharif16-ccs}.
+Adversarial patches can be printed as stickers and physically placed on real objects, like stop signs that are then recognized as speed limits~\cite{eykholt2018robust}, and accessories that camouflage the identity of a person, hiding their real identity~\cite{sharif16-ccs,wei2022adversarial}.
 Therefore, the evaluation of the robustness against these attacks is of the uttermost importance, as they can critically impact real-world applications with physical consequences.